VermontDepartmentOfHealth/docgov/src/posts/new-hire.md

 The following are a list of mandatory trainings that all new hires must take.

 Class signup can be done via [LINC - Lead.
 Innovate.
 Navigate.
 Connect!](https://vermont.csod.com/client/vermont/default.aspx).

 For more information about LINC please visit : [https://humanresources.vermont.gov/training/sov-linc](https://humanresources.vermont.gov/training/sov-linc)

 * Preventing and Addressing Sexual Harassment – classroom/2 hours
 * Civility and Unconscious Bias in the Workplace – classroom/2 hours
 * Diversity Online– online/15 minutes
 * Ethics in State Government: Decisions and Dilemmas– online/ 15 minutes
 * Emergency Procedures for the Individual State Employee – online/2 hours 25 minutes
 * Continuous Improvement 101 – online/30 minutes
 * Office Ergonomics – online/20 minutes
 * Defensive Driving Course – online/2 hours

 ### Development Trainings

 This can be setup on a case by case basis.
 A key training tool we lean on is [pluralsight](https://www.pluralsight.com/), so we'll get set up with an account and identify trainings that should help bridge any experiences with things you're familiar with to things that we're working on here.

-## 4. Antipated Work Assignments
+## 4. Anticipated Work Assignments

 1. **Sprint Work**